Klingande

-Cédric Steinmyller (/fr/; born 14 May 1990), professionally known by his stage name Klingande (/sv/, lit. 'chiming'), - French music producer.
-The word Klingande means "chiming" in Swedish.
-Klingande was originally a duo consisting of Steinmüller and Edgar Katri; Katri left the duo in 2014.
+Klingande (/sv/, lit. 'chiming'; born 14 May 1990), is a stage name of a French DJ and producer Cédric Steinmyller. (/fr/) "Klingande" in a Swedish language means for "ringing".
+Klingande was formerly a duo, which included Steinmyller and Edgar Catri; the latter left the duo in 2014.

 Background

 Name origin

 The stage name, as well as some of Klingande's songs, are in Swedish because of Steinmyller's admiration of the language.
 According to him, it sounds like it is being sung when it is just being spoken.
 With this in mind, the name was founded after a search in a Swedish dictionary.
 Klingande is the present participle of the Swedish verb (att) klinga, which means '(to) chime' or '(to) sound'.
 The artist name thus means 'chiming' or 'sounding'.
 Klingande is also inspired by Steinmyller's admiration for Swedish artists such as Avicii and Swedish House Mafia.

 Musical style

 Steinmyller describes his music as "melodic house".